 Does Your Policy Cover Your Illness/Injury?

 Before you file for long-term disability, ask for a copy of your long-term disability policy.
 Your LTD policy will detail what disabilities are covered and how long they will provide coverage.
-For example, most long-term disability policies will only pay a claim for specific medical conditions for up to 24 months.
+For example, most long-term disability policies will only pay certain claims for two years.

-The insurance company may also require you to provide a statement from your doctors that confirms you are not abusing drugs or alcohol.
+The insurance company may also require you to provide a statement from your doctor confirming that you are not abusing drugs or alcohol.
 Disabilities like cirrhosis of the liver have been associated with alcohol abuse.
 Some LTD policies will deny the claim if they suspect substance abuse.

 Here are some examples of common claims: